Deep Bayesian inference for seismic imaging with tasks: Theory

-Compared to conventional formulations of Bayesian inference, knowledge of the deep prior resides both in the likelihood term, through the reparameterization of the image as the output of a CNN, and in the traditional $\lambda$ weighted $\ell_2$-norm squared term.
-Aside from choosing the right CNN architecture \citep{Lempitsky}, random initialization of its weight \citep{pmlrv9glorot10a} and fixed input for the latent variable, the above posterior depends on selecting a value for the tradeoff parameter $\lambda>0$, which weighs the importance of the Gaussian prior against the noise-variance weighted data misfit term in the likelihood function.
+Aside from choosing the right CNN architecture \citep{Lempitsky, dittmer2020regularization}, random initialization of its weight \citep{pmlrv9glorot10a} and fixed input for the latent variable, the above posterior depends on selecting a value for the tradeoff parameter $\lambda>0$, which weighs the importance of the Gaussian prior against the noise-variance weighted data misfit term in the likelihood function.
 In the sections below, we will comment how to choose the value for $\lambda$.

-The above expression for the posterior in Equation~\ref{imaging-obj} forms the basis of our proposed probabilistic imaging scheme based on Bayesian inference.
+The above expression for the posterior in equation~\ref{imaging-obj} forms the basis of our proposed probabilistic imaging scheme based on Bayesian inference.
 Before discussing how to sample from this distribution, we first briefly describe how to extract various statistical properties from this posterior distribution on the image.
 Specifically, we will review how to obtain point estimates \citep{casella2021statistical}, including maximum likelihood estimate (MLE) , maximum a posteriori estimate (MAP) and estimates for the mean and pointwise standard deviation, and $99\%$ confidence intervals.